 Have you started decorating your house for Christmas?
 Hung a holly wreath?
 Dangled some mistletoe over the entryway, decorated a Christmas tree, and bought your poinsettia?
+Or did you choose different Christmas plants?

 Are they all real?
 Or plastic?